 • write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 To ensure that our pupils receive a well-rounded writing experience, we follow a rolling programme that has been created in collaboration with the Learning Academies Trust.
+This involves immersing the children in powerful 'hooks' and exploring a range of examples for each genre they are learning; completing key grammar lessons which match the chosen genre and then applying these in context, using modelled, shared and then independent practice.